spencertipping/ni/doc/ni_by_example_2.md

 * [Go](http://go-wise.blogspot.com/2011/09/go-on-hadoop.html)
 * [Perl](http://www.perlmonks.org/?node_id=859535)

-Not only can I not read any of those, it'd take me at least an hour to get through the tutorial in the language I know best (Python).
+It would it take me at least an hour to get through the tutorial in the language I know best (Python).
 Look at how convoluted the Java program is; it was taken from the Apache Hadoop site(!).

+What's more important is that all of the examples above are completely uninspired, joyless programs.
+There isn't a single example of a program above that doesn't, on an existential level, suck.

 I wrote the `ni` spell in about 5 seconds, and at this point, I bet it didn't take more than a couple of minutes for you to write the program, either.
 It's easily tested, readable, concise, and beautiful.
 You should be excited about the possibilities of what's coming next.